We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Mild side effects caused by both medications include:

 - eye redness

-Bottom line: Ask your doctor or pharmacist for a recommendation.
+If the answers to this question doesn’t bring you closer to an answer, ask your doctor or pharmacist for a recommendation.
 If you find that the recommended medicine works well, stick with it.
 If it doesn’t, try the other.
 If none of the OTC options seem to help, see an allergist.
 You may need a different course of treatment for your allergies.